← Journal

 Restraint as a filter

-Most of what we choose not to do — the markets we don't enter, the deals we don't bid on, the assets we don't repackage — is a function of restraint, not opportunity.
+Most of what we choose not to do — the markets we don't enter, the deals we don't bid on, the assets we don't repackage — is a function of restraint, not opportunity cost.
 The most important decision in any given quarter is usually a deal we pass on.
+The pipeline is not the portfolio.

 Time as the medium

 Shibui assets reward time.
 A finca looks better at 80 years than at 30.
 A machiya patina'd by a hundred winters tells a story that no new build can.
+A Coral Gables Mediterranean Revival house in its second century is at the start of its long appreciation curve, not the end.
 The investment posture matches the asset: we hold long, we move quietly, and we measure success in decades rather than quarters.

 About the author